-The success of FPGK depends upon the efforts and enthusiasm of hundreds of volunteers.
+The success of Family Promise of Greater Kingsport depends upon the efforts and enthusiasm of hundreds of volunteers.
 The volunteers who organize those volunteers and manage the Network program in each congregation are called Coordinators and have the responsibility for ensuring that the host congregation’s program runs smoothly.

 Coordinators facilitate the work of the many volunteers needed to run the host week.
-They interact with volunteers, guests, clergy and the Network Director.
-Good communications skills, flexibility, and diplomacy are essential for the job.
+They interact with volunteers, guests, clergy, and the Network Director.
+Good communication skills, flexibility, and diplomacy are essential for the job.

 The Coordinator or Coordinating Team perform these and other tasks:

 - Oversees the set-up & clean-up of the church facilities for hosting and the loading/unloading of the beds on Sunday.